green-party-dublin-central/nh-web/site/content/post/dcc-report-on-new-facility-for-homeless-single-persons-in-drumcondra.md

 ---
-title: 'DCC report on New facility for Homeless single persons in Drumcondra '
+title: 'DCC report on new homeless facility in Drumcondra '
 date: 2020-05-15T09:38:51.199Z
 description: >
-  Brendan Kenny, Deputy Chief Executive has produced a report, provided below, on the new facility for Homeless single persons in Drumcondra
+  Brendan Kenny, Deputy Chief Executive of Dublin City Council has produced a report, provided below, on the new facility for Homeless single persons in Drumcondra
 image: /img/img_20200504_162140.png
 ---